 The second thing you need to ask yourself is how much storage do I want/need?
 Do I want to be able to live out of bag or do I just need the bare essentials?

-Whatever you decide is the best option for you, we wanted to provide you with a valuable resource to help you choose the best golf bag in 2019.
+Whatever you decide is the best option for you, we wanted to provide you with a valuable resource to help you choose the best golf bag.

 In this article, we’re going to be reviewing the following golf bags: